suprsend/suprsend-web-sdk/README.md

 # SuprSend Javascript Web SDK

-This library is used to integrate SuprSend features like WebPush, Preferences in to your javascript client environments.
+This library is used to integrate SuprSend features like WebPush, Preferences and InApp feed in to your javascript client environments.

 > 📘 Upgrading major version of SDK
 >